john/drive.vote/README.md

 You then need to [create a Twilio number](https://github.com/john/drive.vote/wiki/Buying-and-Configuring-Twilio-Numbers) with sms capabilities, and update a the ride zone you want to work with to use it.

-For features that send emails, run (MailHog)[https://github.com/mailhog/MailHog] or (MailCatcher)[https://mailcatcher.me/] locallly.
+For features that send emails, run [MailHog](https://github.com/mailhog/MailHog) or [MailCatcher](https://mailcatcher.me/) locally.
 The development environment is configured to send email to the correct port.
 On macOS you can use brew to install and run Mailhog:

   ```
   brew update && brew install mailhog
   brew services start mailhog
   ```

-Once started you can view the Mailhog client at (http://localhost:8025/)[http://localhost:8025/]
+Once started you can view the Mailhog client at [http://localhost:8025/](http://localhost:8025/)

+(Note: it was previously recommended to alias `local.drive.vote` in your local `/etc/hosts`, but browser security has tightened, and Chrome, for one, disallows geolocation services on non-secure hosts.
+There is an [exception for `localhost`](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins), however.)

-It's recommended to create an entry in /etc/hosts for local.drive.vote, associated with 127.0.0.1.
-If you do, go to http://local.drive.vote:3000 to log in (or http://localhost:3000 if you don't).
-To log in as the generic admin use `seeds@drive.vote` as you login email, with password `1234abcd`.
+Go to http://localhost:3000 and log in as the generic admin with email `seeds@drive.vote` and password `1234abcd`.
 Since this account has admin privileges, logging in with it takes you directly to the admin site.
 If it has only driver privileges, it would take you to the driver app, and if only dispatcher privileges, to the dispatch page for the ride zone attached to your account.
 If for some reason your account has no privileges at all, you'll end up at the homepage, but that shouldn't happen.

 Useful URLs: